 I am open to supervising research in a range of fields relating to the New Testament and early Judaism and am happy to respond to email enquiries at any stage of interest or application.
 Most years I am also present at the SBL Annual meeting and am glad to meet prospective students there.

-I am currently President of the British New Testament Society, which has its annual conference each September.
+I am currently President of TRS-UK, the body that represents and co-ordinates all the Departments of Theology and Religion/Religious Studies in the UK, together with twelve subject associations..
 Out of the study I enjoy my family, cycling, music, and watching rugby.
-Having spent two sabbatical periods in New Zealand (University of Otago, Dunedin), I am also a fan of the All Blacks!
+Having spent three sabbatical periods in New Zealand (University of Otago, Dunedin), I am also a fan of the All Blacks!

 - Barclay, J.M.G.
 (2015).
 Paul and the Gift.
 Grand Rapids, MI: Eerdmans.